geofront-auth/geofront-cli/README.rst

 - Now the output list of ``geofront-cli remotes`` is sorted.
 - The second column of ``geofront-cli remotes --verbose`` result became vertically aligned.
+- The second column of ``geofront-cli remotes --verbose`` result became to omit the port number if it's 22 so that these are easy to copy-and-paste into other SSH programs.

 .. _Certifi: https://github.com/certifi/python-certifi